 The Office of Child Welfare Investigations (OCWI) was established in 2012 to protect children by conducting uniform investigations into allegations of criminal conduct child abuse.
 The OCWI represents the Department of Child Safety during child abuse investigations involving criminal conduct, as defined in Arizona Revised Statutes 8-201.
 The OCWI has criminal justice agency status but does not replace law enforcement's primary role and duty to investigate crimes against children.
-The OCWI may employ sworn peace officers; however, currently only civilian, non-sworn investigators are employed by the unit.
+The OCWI may employ sworn peace officers; however, currently only civilian, non-sworn investigators are employed by the units.
 The OCWI employs research analysts who have direct access to criminal history report information and other related databases to assist OCWI and DCS in their investigations.
 The OCWI primarily receives referrals from the DCS Hotline, but referrals can also be submitted by DCS field investigations staff if, during the course of a field investigation, it is believed that criminal conduct is present and assistance from OCWI is needed.
-The OCWI response times are immediately or within 24 hours.